nealcrook/nascom/hw_sim/README.md

 * other *.v files are (simple) verilog models of the components that make up the video sub-system.

+## TODO/Futures

+The counters have an "initial" statement in them to establish the count at time 0.
+It would be better to put a 'force' into the test-bench as it would be more apparent what is going on..

+Search for CHEAT and CHEATING in the code.

 ## Overview

 A couple of things to note: Firstly, this is only a functional (logical)